Harvard PhD Program in Health Policy

 The program's website has information about faculty, our curricula, student dissertation topics, the jobs alumni currently hold, and more information about the admissions process.
 Note that our doctoral program is an interfaculty program that spans six Harvard schools (Medicine, Business, Public Health, etc.) and it is therefore not affiliated with a single department.

 We host info sessions during each admissions cycle.
 Info sessions help to ensure that all prospective applicants have access to the same information so that they can prepare the best application possible.
 We encourage all applicants to attend a live virtual info session or watch the recordings to verify that our program is a good fit for your goals.
-[2021-2022 recording] [2022-2023 recording]
+[2023-2024 recording] [2024-2025 recording]

-The Decision Sciences concentration also hosts a track-specific info session during each admissions cycle.
-We encourage all applicants to attend a live virtual info session (where you'll have an opportunity to ask questions) or watch the recordings to verify that our program is a good fit for your goals.
-[2021-2022 recording] [2022-2023 recording]
+The Decision Sciences concentration has hosted a track-specific info session in 2022.
+Our admissions priorities have not changed since this date.
+We encourage all applicants to watch the recordings to verify that this track is a good fit for your goals.
+[2022-2023 recording]

 I manage a Twitter list of program faculty, students, alumni, and associated groups.
 Following this list may provide some insight into the topics in which our affiliates are interested.

-Program faculty member Dr. Laura Hatfield has compiled a webpage with tips for prospective students considering our program.
+Former program faculty member Dr. Laura Hatfield has compiled a webpage with tips for prospective students considering our program.
 This guide is another way to learn about how our doctoral program operates.

-The Harvard Graduate School of Arts and Sciences offers application fee waiver to those for whom payment of the application fee would be financially challenging.
+The Harvard Graduate School of Arts and Sciences offers an application fee waiver to those for whom payment of the application fee would be financially challenging.

 The hidden curriculum